nbeaver/why-linux-is-better/README.rst

 .. _case-preserving: http://en.wikipedia.org/wiki/Case_preservation
 .. _not be possible to read or modify both of those files: http://technet.microsoft.com/en-us/library/cc976809.aspx

-This behavior exists to maintain `compatibility with MS-DOS`_ filesystems.
+This API behavior exists to maintain `compatibility with MS-DOS`_ filesystems.
-MS-DOS was based on QDOS/86-DOS, which was `heavily influenced by CP/M`_
+MS-DOS was built on QDOS/86-DOS, which was `heavily influenced by CP/M`_
 (another case-insensitive OS [#CPM_case_insensitive]_), which in turn was heavily influenced by RT-11, a competitor with Unix on the PDP-11.

+..
+TODO: source that RT-11 influenced CP/M.

 .. _compatibility with MS-DOS: http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx
 .. _heavily influenced by CP/M: http://dosmandrivel.blogspot.com/2007/08/is-dos-rip-off-of-cpm.html